NickBullaro/hw21/README.md

 # project1-nsb38
-## This is a simple outline of my project using the Twitter API, spoonacular API, and flask.
+## This is a simple outline of my project using the Twitter API, spoonacular API, Heroku, and flask.
 Some of this README was taken from Professor Sresht's lecture 6 Heroku example README.

 To use this code, you must follow these steps: